AutoViML/deep_autoviml/README.md

 ## API
 **Arguments**

 deep_autoviml requires only a single line of code to get started.
 You can however, fine tune the model we build using multiple options using dictionaries named "model_options" and "keras_options".
-These two dictionaries act like **kwargs to enable you to fine tune hyperparameters for building our tf.keras model.
+These two dictionaries act like python **kwargs to enable you to fine tune hyperparameters for building our tf.keras model.
 Instructions on how to use them are provided below.

 - `train`: could be a datapath+filename or a pandas dataframe.
 Deep Auto_ViML even handles gz or gzip files.
 You must specify the full path and file name for it find and load it.
 - `target`: name of the target variable in the data set.